GeyserMC/GeyserWiki/_docs/geyser/setup.md

 - To check whether it is working correctly, you can use the `geyser connectiontest [yourIP]:[yourPort]` command in your server console to check if the server is reachable from the outside.
 -  _Restart your server if you edited your config!
 Simply reloading will not work._
 5. Besides the `port` entry in the _Bedrock Section_ of Geyser's `config.yml`, you rarely need to change anything.
 A few examples:
 - `address: 0.0.0.0` The IP address that will listen for connections.
-There is no reason to change this unless you want to limit what IPs can connect to your server.
+There is no reason to change this unless you want to limit what IPs can connect to your server or if your hosting provider instructs you to do so.
 - `port: 19132` The port bedrock players will use to connect.
-If the option `clone-remote-port` is set to true, this port is ignored, and you'll have to use the same port on bedrock as you would on Java to connect.
+If the option `clone-remote-port` is set to true, this port is ignored, and you'll have to use the same port on Bedrock as you would on Java to connect.
-6. The _remote_ section in the `config.yml` determines, which Java proxy the bedrock players join.
+6. The _remote_ section in the `config.yml` determines, which Java proxy the Bedrock players join.
 The proxy then configures, which server the players are sent to.
-- `address: auto` This means, that geyser configures the proxy's ip, port and auth-type itself.
-Leaving this at auto is recommended, unless otherwise instructed by a hosting provider.
+- `address: auto` This means, that Geyser configures the proxy's ip, port and auth-type itself.
+Leaving this at auto is recommended.
 - `port: 25565` This should be the port of the Java server.
 By default, it is set to 25565 - your hosting provider may have assigned a different port to your proxy, set that here.
-7. For further Geyser config changes, like allowing bedrock players to build on the nether roof, refer to [the config help article](/geyser/understanding-the-config/).
+7. For further Geyser config changes, like allowing Bedrock players to build on the nether roof, refer to [the config help article](/geyser/understanding-the-config/).

 ## Standalone Setup